Fox School of Business & Management

 Deanna Geddes, Professor, Department of Management, Fox School of Business and Management; PhD, Purdue University.

-Katherine W. Gerst, Associate Professor of Practice, Department of Marketing, Fox School of Business and Management; MBA, Temple University.
+Katherine W. Gerst, Professor of Practice, Department of Marketing, Fox School of Business and Management; MBA, Temple University.

 Melissa Glenn, Associate Professor of Practice, Department of Marketing, Fox School of Business and Management; MA, La Salle University.